-A recent article in The Daily Report highlighted a major win by Hagen, Rosskopf & Earle for a Dekalb County Police Officer who was hit on I-20.
+A recent article in The Daily Report highlighted a major win by Hagen and Rosskopffor a Dekalb County Police Officer who was hit on I-20.

 A Walton County jury awarded $2.5 million to a DeKalb County police officer struck as he investigated a 2011 wreck on I-20, rejecting defense claims that the driver who caused the original wreck should shoulder liability for the officer’s injuries.

-Lead plaintiffs attorney Bruce Hagen of Hagen, Rosskopf & Earle said his task was complicated by the fact that the officer—whose injuries included a badly shattered leg—had recovered enough to go back to work, only to wreck his motorcycle two years to the day after the first accident, breaking the leg again.
+Lead plaintiffs attorney Bruce Hagen of Hagen and Rosskopf said his task was complicated by the fact that the officer—whose injuries included a badly shattered leg—had recovered enough to go back to work, only to wreck his motorcycle two years to the day after the first accident, breaking the leg again.

 “That was a big part of the defense’s case,” said Hagen, who relied on old CT scans to prove that the majority of Officer Daniel Lacoste’s injuries were the result of the first incident.

 Hagen represented Lacoste along with Esther Panitch and Jim Hodes of the Panitch Law Group.